 How To Fill Out The South Carolina Articles of Organization

-Since the LLC can be formed faster online, I’ll go over how to fill out the LLC Articles of Organization in South Carolina.
-To get started, visit the South Carolina Secretary of State’s website and then click on “Start a New Business Filing”
+Since the LLC can be formed faster online, I’ll go over how to fill out the LLC Articles of Organization online.
+To get started, create an account with the South Carolina Secretary of State’s website and then click on “Start a New Business Filing”

 Step 1: Pick a Name for the LLC